 Your kitchen must be clean and tidy, as it is, according to Vietnamese belief, the home of Ong Tao.
 And, you sure do not want to let the Kitchen Gods live in a messy place on such an important day.
 It begins with a celebration and after the ceremony finishes, the final process is fishes (gold fish and carps) being freed in a river nearby.
 This goes together with bags of ashes from the kitchen.
 Now it is a noble thought that fishes get released, as traditionally animals in general are not treated very nicely.
 Especially dogs and cats get tortured because then their meat “tastes better”.
 As I was previousy married to a Vietnamese woman, my son and I once gently released fishes into a pond.
 Only to be told later that we did it in the wrong location.
 It had to be a river!

 The reality was a bit shocking to an outsider like me.
 On a high bridge in Hanoi I witnessed plastic bags with ashes thrown into the river at great hight.
 And the fishes suffered the same fate.
 Fishes would not be able to survive the long way down and many were even still in a plastic bag, unable to escape.
 And some died a tragic death after they smashed on the concrete constructions at water level.
 Those who did empty the bags with ashes saw the ashes going into all directions because of the wind.
 Some released it even against the wind, covering everybody in ashes.
 Adding to this there was a huge amount of garbage.

 There are many local customs and sometimes foreigners like me wonder what the point is when one of those customs leads to pollution and death.
-I am an outsider, I can only document it and show my side of it.
-I am not from here and I will never be able to make suggestions about doing it in a more sensible way.
+I am an outsider, and as a photographer I can only document and show it.